Retiring in Canada 101: A Guide For Those Who Want to Retire to Canada from the U.S.

 There has always been a very similar and close connection between the city of Pittsburgh, Pennsylvania, and the city of Hamilton in Ontario.
 Both Pittsburgh and Hamilton have a vast industrial history, with a high number of blue-collar workers.
 Football and hockey are both near and dear to these cities’ hearts, as Canadian fans cheer on the Tiger-Cats and Bulldogs, while Pittsburgh residents root for the Steelers and Penguins.

 These cities also have similar terrains.
-With a variety of treacherous hills located in Pittsburgh, Hamilton is also known for the “Hamilton Mountain,” which is a massive vertical wall of shale, sandstone, and limestone that spans southern Ontario from New York to the Wisconsin/Illinois border, and it’s even regarded as the world's longest escarpments.
+With a variety of treacherous hills located in Pittsburgh, Hamilton is also known for the “Hamilton Mountain,” which is a massive vertical wall of shale, sandstone, and limestone.
+It’s part of the Niagara Escarpment, which spans southern Ontario from New York to the Wisconsin/Illinois border, and it’s even regarded as the world's longest escarpment.

 And while employers in Pittsburgh may pay less than they do in Hamilton, Pittsburgh’s cost of living is still 17 percent lower than in Hamilton!